 Thanks for reading and listening to this month’s mix!
 As always, feel free to stream and read along to any of the past monthly mixes by clicking the “Monthly Mix” tab towards the left of this page.
 Otherwise, just click HERE.
 Enjoy!

-threecreation asked: Any reason you disliked Death Grips?
+threecreation said: Any reason you disliked Death Grips?
 I dont really understand why it was incredibly praised either, but I get the shock value of it.
 Thats probably why it was so high up on peoples top 10 lists, but regardless, UR OPINIONZ!
 TELL ME EM!

 Yeah, that was basically it.
 Shock value over actual substance.
 Exmilitary was definitely a powerful and unique record, but it never really resonated with me beyond that.
 It was disappointing because Anthony praised it so highly and I tend to trust his word, especially hip-hop records.